What to Consider Before Deciding on a Duplex Home

 The Party-Pooper.
 So you’re having fun, having a backyard barbecue with some family friends.
 And your neighbor calls in the cops on you, complaining there’s too much smoke from your grill, your music is too loud, or you’re laughing too much.

 The Party Animal.
-On the other hand, a neighbor who’s having parties day in and day out is also challenging.
+On the other hand, a neighbor having parties day in and day out is also challenging.
 Even if they’re not blasting their music way past midnight, people coming and going a lot right next door could be disturbing.